-Francis Maude today launched a detailed plan for the implementation of the government’s new ICT Strategy which is projected to deliver around £1.4bn of savings within the next 4 years and help deliver better public services digitally.
+Francis Maude today launched a detailed plan for the implementation of the government’s new ICT Strategy, which is projected to deliver around £1.4 billion of savings within the next 4 years and help deliver better public services digitally.

 The Strategic Implementation plan sets out how the vision in the ICT strategy will be translated into real outcomes.
 This will make a real difference for:

 - citizens - by delivering better public services digitally

 - government departments - by directly supporting them to live within their budget settlements by improving the efficiency and quality of our ICT

 - businesses - by creating a fairer, open and competitive government ICT marketplace that removes barriers to SME participation and supports innovative and agile ICT solutions

 Government ICT drives the delivery of public services, from government web services for the submission of tax returns to enabling our armed forces to operate in Afghanistan.
 This government is committed to delivering a better service to the taxpayer on government ICT projects.